GoogleContainerTools/distroless/README.md

 For full documentation on how to use bazel to generate Docker images, see the [bazelbuild/rules_docker](http://github.com/bazelbuild/rules_docker) repository.

-For documentation and examples on how to use the bazel package manager rules, see [./package_manager](./package_manager)

 Examples can be found in this repository in the [examples](examples/) directory.

 #### Examples with Bazel